-©2017 ACU Brand Identity Guidelines Support photography Campus life Campus life imagery captures informal interactions that occur within the multifaceted context of life on campus.
+Support photography Campus life Campus life photography captures informal interactions that occur within the multifaceted context of life on campus.
+Campus life photography can be used either on its own or, to powerfully communicate our brand essence of Impact through Empathy, juxtaposed with portrait photography or with portrait and first person perspective photography.
 TALENT Talent should represent students and staff and embody our personality traits of broad-minded, enterprising, empathetic, far-sighted and just.
 They should possess a confident and individual sense of self and should represent different ages and ethnicities.
 LOCATION Campus life photography locations may include internal or external environments.

 LIGHTING Lighting should be natural with contrasting highlights and shadows helping to shape the face.
 STYLING AND PROPPING Rather than looking at camera, talent should be captured naturally engaged in campus life.
 International considerations As imagery may be used in international markets, it is important to acknowledge cultural sensitivities.
 Provocative clothing should be avoided.
 For some international markets, exposed skin, piercings, and tattoos may not be appropriate.
 COMPOSITION An asymmetrical composition or single focal point adds dynamism to campus life photography.
 Avoid extreme camera angles.
+CAMPUS LIFE